Saturday, August 23, 2014

 I was thinking the other day about some of the stories "Miss" Margaret had told.
-I was privileged to be invited for lunch several times at "The Big House" as the family referred the Willbrook, the home she and the Senator lived in for so many years and reared their children.
+I was privileged to be invited for lunch several times at "The Big House" as the family referred to Willbrook, the home, she and the Senator lived in for so many years and reared their children.

 This one particular day, she had invited the Judge's office over.
 She tried to have all the new attorneys for lunch at least once a year.
 As always the dining room table was set with her fine china on her linen table cloth with her sterling silver flatware.
 There were candles in the candelabras in the center of the table.
 This must have been in the late fall or early winter because she also had a tray of lovely pink and white camellias from her yard as the center piece.

 As we were being seated, we noticed that in addition to the crystal tea goblets at everyone's place there was also a wine goblet filled with a pink rose wine.
 Given this was noon on a work day in the middle of the week, Miss Margaret had given up drinking years ago, and rose wine would not be what she would serve if she was serving wine, the Judge was curious.
 So she inquired, "Why the wine?"

 "Miss" Margaret just smiled, "Well, the flowers were pink and the plates I was using were pink and I thought needed something in the glasses, so I just used a bottle of rose wine I had in the kitchen."
 That was so typical of her.
 Ann, her daughter, told a similar story in her eulogy, except in her case it was pink lemonade.
 Obviously this was not a one time occurrence.